 Our principal use of cash is to pay for operating expenses, including commissions and incentives, capital assets, inventory purchases, international expansion, and to pay quarterly cash dividends.
-At March 31, 2010, we had \$14.7 million in cash and cash equivalents that can be used, along with normal cash flows from operations, to fund any unanticipated shortfalls in future cash flows.
-Although our cash has been impacted by net losses for most of 2009, we saw our costs, particularly commissions and incentives, return to more historical levels.
+In August 2009, the quarterly cash dividend was suspended and remained suspended as of June 30, 2010.
+At June 30, 2010, we had \$20.6 million in cash and cash equivalents that can be used, along with normal cash flows from operations, to fund any unanticipated shortfalls in future cash flows.
+Although our cash has been impacted by net losses for most of 2009 and the first half of 2010, we saw our costs, particularly commissions and incentives, return to more historical levels.
 Although we are contemplating alternative liquidity sources, remaining at these historical cost levels will be a key factor in our ability to generate sufficient cash from operations.
-In addition, in April 2010, we received a Federal income tax refund of \$8.1 million.
+In addition, in April 2010, we received a federal income tax refund of \$8.1 million.